oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 pod/storefront-588b4d69db-w244b annotated
 ```

-We can see what annotations there would be on the pod with kubectl (this works even if you setup the annotations using the deployment yaml file.)
+We can see what annotations there would be on the pod with kubectl (this works even if you setup the annotations using the deployment yaml file).

 Example only: